-As the world becomes increasingly more digital, the ecommerce market has responded by exploding across thousands of categories.
-And as ecommerce shopping has become the norm for consumers around the globe, an increasing number of different ecommerce shopping cart software has launched (also called ecommerce platforms or ecommerce software).
+With COVID throwing devastating haymakers at how business was traditionally done globally, the ecommerce market has responded by exploding across thousands of categories.
+And as ecommerce shopping has become the norm for consumers around the globe, an increasing number of different ecommerce shopping cart softwares have launched (also called ecommerce platforms or ecommerce software).

-The more brands of shopping cart software that become available, the harder it is for businesses to choose the best ecommerce platform for their particular business needs.
+The more shopping cart brands that launch, the harder it is for businesses to choose the best ecommerce platform for their particular business needs.
 Currently, at least 12 shopping cart software companies deserve to be considered major ecommerce platforms.
 That list of ecommerce solutions includes Shopify, Magento, Magento Enterprise, WooCommerce, BigCommerce, Volusion, Hybris, Demandware, Prestashop, Zencart, 3dcart, and Squarespace.

-However, three of them are frequently regarded as being better than the rest for their ability to meet the diverse needs of a broad range of small, mid-size, and large businesses: Shopify, BigCommerce, and Magento.
-Each of these also now has a plan or product that specifically caters to larger ecommerce businesses in the enterprise category.
-Shopify offers Shopify Plus, BigCommerce has BigCommerce Enterprise, and Magento has Magento Enterprise.
+However, three of them are frequently regarded as being better than the rest for their ability to meet the diverse needs of a broad range of small, mid-size, and large businesses.
+Those three are; Shopify, BigCommerce, and Magento.
+Each of these shopping carts has a long history of supporting small and mid-sized businesses, and now features a plan or product that specifically caters to larger ecommerce businesses in the enterprise category.
+Shopify offers Shopify Plus, BigCommerce has BigCommerce Enterprise, and Magento has Magento Commerce or Adobe Commerce Cloud.

 To start thinking about which one would be the best fit your business, let’s do a Shopify vs. BigCommerce vs. Magento review using five ecommerce platform criteria that impact every business: platform features, the total cost of ownership, ease of use, marketability, and business viability.